eead-csic-eesa/fingerPro/README.md

 ## Visual plots
 The following example displays all the basics commands available in the package to display informative graphs.

-If you want to use your own data see the previous section [preparing your data](#preparing-your-data)
+If you want to use your own data, see the previous section [preparing your data](#preparing-your-data)

 ``` r
 #Load the dataset called "catchment"